English King John

 Compilation by D. A. Sharpe

-John, known as John Lackland, is remembered as one of England's worst kings.
+John, known as John Lackland, was born December 24, 1167.
+He is remembered as one of England's worst kings.
 Perhaps the most historically significant event occurring out of King John's rein was his issuance of the Magna Carta.
 It occurred, in spite of him ... not because of him, trying to advance some good.
 John is my 10th cousin, 23 times removed.
 He is also the 13th great grandfather of Edward Southworth, the first husband of my seven times great grandmother, Alice Carpenter.
 He is my 21st step great grandfather.
+His death in battler was on October 18, 1216.

 It is of Christian interest to me that King John of Lackland appointed Stephen Langton Archbishop of Canterbury on May 15, 1213.
 Stephen Langton (born about 1150 - died July 9, 1228) is believed to be the first person to divide the Bible into defined chapters.
 While Cardinal Hugo de Sancto Caro is also known to come up with a systematic division of the Bible (between 1244 and 1248), it is Langton's arrangement of books and chapters that remains in use today.
 So, though our family did not actually give chapter divisions for today's Bible, it was one of our family who appointed the man who did so, and it is a pleasure to claim that connection to an act of spiritual significance.